hashchange/backbone.select/readme.md

 When sharing models among collections, the collections don't have to be of the same type.
 A model can be part of single-select and multi-select collections at the same time.
-Backbone.Picky handles all aspects of it:
+Backbone.Select handles all aspects of it:

 - Suppose you have selected a model (or models) in one collection, and then you create another one with these models.
 The new collection will pick up the